pettni/mode-count/examples_hscc2016/README.md

 The following examples appeared in *Petter Nilsson and Necmiye Ozay, Control synthesis for large collections of systems with mode-counting constraints, in Proceedings of the International Conference on Hybrid Systems: Computation and Control, 2016*.
 Scripts to produce the plots in the paper are provided.

+**Important:** These examples are no longer supported by the current version.
+To reproduce them, please use commit 166fbda352001538f85072f589bf54771fa3bfc6

 The figures included in the paper were generated on an iMac running OS X 10.11.2.
 The software has been successfully tested also in Linux environments.

 Versions of relevant software used for examples in the paper